seanreed1111/sql-recipes/recipes.md

 You need to write a query that uses information FROM more than one table.

 Solution
-Use a join—that is, a query that lists multiple tables in its FROM clause and tells MySQL how to match information FROM them.
+Use a join—that is, a query that lists multiple tables in its FROM clause and tells SQL how to match information FROM them.

 Discussion
 The essential idea behind a join is that it combines rows in one table with rows in one or more other tables.
 Joins enable you to combine information FROM multiple tables when each table contains only part of the information in which you’re interested.
 Out- put rows FROM a join contain more information than rows FROM either table by itself.